Quetzal-framework/quetzal-CRUMBS/_sources/gbif.rst.txt

 1. download the observational data
 2. restrict them to your area of interest (a bounding box around your genetic sample +/- an offset in km)
-3. remove duplicated points
+3. remove the duplicated obsevations
 4. download the CHELSA-TraCE21k Digital Elevation Model for the present century
-5. filter out the data points that falls in the ocean cells
+5. filter out the data points that fall in the ocean cells
-6. export the remaining points to a shapefile
+6. export the remaining points as a shapefile

 You could do that manually, but for reproducible science it's nice to have these steps configured in a script and executed programmatically: this is in essence